Blog Post | Jun 21st, 2019

 It’s recommended to keep outdoor lights off to keep from attracting midges.
 While they often don’t come to your home or yard with intent to stay, they swarm around fluorescent lights and may become a nuisance.
 Midges may also be attracted to moisture, so taking care of pools of rainwater may help.

-Typically, once a swarm dies off, you’re free from their impact.
+Typically, once a swarm dies off, you’re free from its impact.
 Due to their short lifespans, this can happen in less than a week.
 However, if you’re having recurring midge invasions or cannot get a hold on your midge problem, it’s recommended to contact a professional, as there may be circumstances that keep bringing them back.
 Give the qualified experts at Bayou Cajun Pest Control a call at 225-261-4198 for a free consultation.

 Click here to view an article about a large swarm of midges on the Causeway bridge that nearly blinded drivers.